strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ## Resources

-Resources are in our case abstraction of the `.yaml` definitions of custom resources, which we provide, such as `Kafka`, `KafkaTopic`, `KafkaUser`, `KafkaConnect`, `KafkaMirrorMaker` and so on.
+Resources are in our case an abstraction of the `.yaml` definitions of custom resources provided by Strimzi, such as `Kafka`, `KafkaTopic`, `KafkaUser`, `KafkaConnect`, `KafkaMirrorMaker` and so on.
-These custom resources are encapsulated into java objects and remind the [ORM(Object Relation Mapping)](https://www.tutorialspoint.com/hibernate/orm_overview.htm) from databases.
+These custom resources are represented as Java objects.
-In the following yaml code we can see YAML representation of `KafkaTopic`:
+This yaml representation of a `KafkaTopic`

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1